rust-lang/rfcs/text/3266-rust-semver-2.md

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 [Antoine de Saint-Exupéry]

+Clearly state that a pre-release can't be compatible with higher pre-release or release remove the trap of `^`.
+Now `^` have a simple behavior that follow compatible versioning rules with clear rules that allow to not be afraid that a pre-release or release is included implicitly.
+`^` alone represent 93.2% of dependence operator of Rust.

 Operator range make our life complicated in Rust, remove them for Rust SemVer 2 mean:

-* No more trap with pre-release, `^` have a simple behavior that follow compatible versioning rules with clear rules that allow to not be afraid that a pre-release is included implicitly.
-Or on the contrary that a final version is included implicitly. `^` alone represent 93.2% of dependence operator of Rust.

 * It's remove the ambiguity of range including pre-release or not.